mvom/Bin-packing/README.md

 Priority queue for Worst-Fit,
 Balanced binary search tree for Best-Fit,
 Augmented binary search tree (with disk indices and subtree capacity info) for First-Fit.

+ ### Data Structures

+ Since the universitys les number several hundred thousand, your implementation must be as e cient as possible to allow SEGI to obtain a solution in a reasonable amount of time.
+This means that for certain strategies, you will need to use the most appropriate data structures.
+Some ideas are given below for each strategy.
+ - Next-Fit.
+This is the simplest approach.
+No special structure is required to implement it e ciently.

+ - Worst-Fit.
+This solution requires accessing for each new le on disk among the open ones that is the least full.
+It must also be possible to update the empty disk space.
+This seems to t very well with the speci cations of a priority queue.

+ - Best-Fit.
+Here, we must be able to access the disk with the lowest free space that can receive the le.
+This seems possible if you store the open disks in a binary search tree using the size of the free disk space as the key (see gure 1 and question 3 of the theoretical analysis).
+To ensure e cient code, however, it is necessary to use a balanced tree implementation.

+ - First-Fit.
+This is the most complicated approach to implement e ciently.
+It is necessary to be able to nd the rst open disk that can contain the le.
+Therefore, there are two criteria to
+ consider: the size of the empty space on the disk and the time at which the disk was opened.
+One possible approach is to use a binary search tree using the disk index as the key in the order it was opened.
+By adding the maximum capacity of the disks in the subtree of which this node is the root, to each node of this tree, it is possible to quickly nd the target disk (see gure 2 and question 4 of the theoretical analysis).